LeivoSepp/HelloButton/README.md

 ## Event handler code
 This code will be executed only, if either of the button are pressed.

-It has some special input parameters **sender** and **e**:
+It has some special input arguments **sender** and **e**:

 1. **sender** is represent always the object, which raises the event.
-For example, if btnRed has been pressed, then the sender is btnRed.
+For example, if btnRed has been pressed, then the sender is *btnRed*.
 2. **e** is representing the event itself.
-In our example the e means that pin value changed from ON to OFF which means *FallingEdge*.
+In our example the **e** means that pin value changed from High to Low which means *FallingEdge*.

+Now lets see the code inside the event handler.

+1. We will create a new pin-type variable named *led*. *GpioPin led = null;*
+2. We will check the sender, if sender's pin number equal to BTN_GREEN then we assign green LED's pin to variable led.
+3. If sender's pin number equal to BTN_RED then we assign red LED's pin to variable led.
+4. We will create new pin-value type variable pinValue and reading LED pin value and assigning to it.
+5. Now there is one IF statement, which just checking is the button pressed. *e.Edge == GpioPinEdge.FallingEdge*
+6. Now there is our friend ternary condition ( ? : ) checking:
+	1. If LED is turned OFF *pinValue == GpioPinValue.Low* then assign High to pinValue else assign Low to pinValue
+	2. change the LED's state according to piValue, which has been set just in previous line

 ```C#
         private void Btn_ValueChanged(GpioPin sender, GpioPinValueChangedEventArgs e)